manwar/theweeklychallenge/content/blog/serialisation-in-perl.md

 Similarly there is `STORABLE_freeze` method in the `Storable` module's object serialisation mechanism.

-It allows you to define how an object should be serialised when `Storable::freeze`.
+It allows you to define how an object should be serialised when `Storable::freeze` is called on it.

 If it's so dangerous then why it's there in the first place?